 The Fund has adopted a Training Policy which sets out how the Fund intends to meet its training responsibilities.
+The current Training Policy can be found in appendix 07 on page 137.
 Reference within the policy is made to the Chartered Institute of Public Finance and Accountancy (CIPFA) knowledge and skills framework which identifies eight core areas of technical knowledge and skills for those working in public sector pension's finance.
 They are:

 - Pensions Legislation

 - Public Sector Pensions Governance

 - Pensions Administration

 - Pensions Accounting and Auditing Standards

 - Financial services procurement and relationship management

 - Investment performance and risk management

 - Financial Markets and Product Knowledge

-• Actuarial methods, Standards and Practices The Fund's Training Policy has a knowledge matrix based on the eight core areas shown above.
+- Actuarial methods, Standards and Practices

+The Fund's Training Policy has a knowledge matrix based on the eight core areas shown above.
 The matrix identifies the level of knowledge required for Officers, Pension Committee Members and Pension Board Members and will assist the Fund when organising future training required.

-Pension Committee
+Pensions Committee

 The Pensions committee meets quarterly or more often if required and before each meeting there is a training session usually delivered by the Fund investment advisors, Aon Hewitt.

 Topics are wide ranging and in the past year have included the following: